Skip to main content

 (6) The current agricultural use value of the application property and the market value of the application property as determined by the county auditor's most recent assessment.

-(7) The most recent copy of the real property record from the county auditor establishing that the application property is valued for purposes of real property taxation at its current value for agricultural use under section 5713.31 of the Revised Code, as applicable, in paragraph (A)(1) of rule 901-2-02 of the Administrative Code.
+(7) The most recent copy of the real property record from the county auditor establishing that the application property is valued for purposes of real property taxation at the property's current value for agricultural use under section 5713.31 of the Revised Code, as applicable, in paragraph (A)(1) of rule 901-2-02 of the Administrative Code.

 (8) The most recent copy of the real property record from the county auditor establishing that the application property is currently enrolled in an agricultural district as provided for in section 929.02 of the Revised Code, as applicable, in paragraph (A)(6) of rule 901-2-02 of the Administrative Code.

-(10) A map or aerial photograph of the application property including delineated homestead area(s), existing roads and buildings, boundaries, total road frontage of the farm, known power easements, and any land excluded from the easement.
+(10) A map or aerial photograph of the application property including delineated homestead area, existing roads and buildings, boundaries, total road frontage of the farm, known power easements, and any land excluded from the easement.

-(11) A map or aerial photograph showing an adequate radius around the application property to include the proximity of the application farm from any protected properties (easement and non-easement), to neighboring applicant farms, accessible public roadway intersection(s), including boundaries, distance from sewer and water, interchanges, known pipelines, and/or any other reported distances supported in the application.
+(11) A map or aerial photograph showing an adequate radius around the application property to include the proximity of the application farm from any protected properties (easement and non-easement), to neighboring applicant farms, accessible public roadway intersections, including boundaries, distance from sewer and water, interchanges, known pipelines, and/or any other reported distances supported in the application.

 (12) Indication of: